DevExpress-Examples/winforms-dashboard-add-custom-information-to-the-exported-dashboard/Readme.md

 * [Form1.cs](./CS/WinViewer_CustomExport/Form1.cs) (VB: [Form1.vb](./VB/WinViewer_CustomExport/Form1.vb))
 <!-- default file list end -->
-# How to Display Custom Information in the Exported Dashboard
+# Dashboard for WinForms - How to Display Custom Information in the Exported Dashboard

 This example demonstrates how to add a custom header and footer to the exported dashboard.